zendframework/zend-expressive/doc/book/usage-examples.md

 {
     public function addRoute(Route $route);
     public function match(ServerRequestInterface $request);
+    public function generateUri($routeName, array $substitutions = []);
 }
 ```

 The `Route` instance is an abstraction that encapsulates the various required
 routing information for any given route, as well as any optional arguments you
 wish to pass on to the underlying routing implementation.
 A `Route` instance
-requires a path, middleware (as either a callable or a service name), and
+requires a path, middleware (as either a callable or a service name), optionally
-optionally the HTTP methods it can respond to (defaulting to any).
-You can then
+the HTTP methods it can respond to (defaulting to any), and optionally a name.
-pass optional arguments via its `setOptions()` method; these should be an array
+You can then pass optional arguments via its `setOptions()` method; these should
-of key/value pairs.
+be an array of key/value pairs.

 Typically, however, you will add routes via the `Application` instance itself.
 This will be done in one of two ways: